gprMax/gprMax/docs/source/openmp_mpi.rst

 The most computationally intensive parts of gprMax, which are the FDTD solver loops, have been parallelised using `OpenMP <http://openmp.org>`_ which supports multi-platform shared memory multiprocessing.

 By default gprMax will try to determine and use the maximum number of OpenMP threads (usually the number of physical CPU cores) available on your machine.
-You can override this behaviour in two ways: firstly, gprMax will check to see if the ``#num_threads`` command is present in your input file; if not, gprMax will check to see if the environment variable ``OMP_NUM_THREADS`` is set.
+You can override this behaviour in two ways: firstly, gprMax will check to see if the ``#cpu_threads`` command is present in your input file; if not, gprMax will check to see if the environment variable ``OMP_NUM_THREADS`` is set.
 This can be useful if you are running gprMax in a High-Performance Computing (HPC) environment where you might not want to use all of the available CPU cores.

 MPI
 ===

 The Message Passing Interface (MPI) has been utilised to implement a simple task farm that can be used to distribute a series of models as independent tasks.
 This can be useful in many GPR simulations where a B-scan (composed of multiple A-scans) is required.
 Each A-scan can be task-farmed as a independent model.
 Within each independent model OpenMP threading will continue to be used (as described above).
 Overall this creates what is know as a mixed mode OpenMP/MPI job.

 By default the MPI task farm functionality is turned off.
 It can be used with the ``-mpi`` command line option, which specifies the total number of MPI tasks, i.e. master + workers, for the MPI task farm.
-This option is most usefully combined with ``-n`` to allow individual models to be farmed out using a MPI task farm, e.g. to create a B-scan with 60 traces and use MPI to farm out each trace: ``(gprMax)$ python -m gprMax user_models/cylinder_Bscan_2D.in -n 60 -mpi 61``.
+This option is most usefully combined with ``-n`` to allow individual models to be farmed out using a MPI task farm, e.g. to create a B-scan with 60 traces and use MPI to farm out each trace: ``(gprMax)$ python -m gprMax examples/cylinder_Bscan_2D.in -n 60 -mpi 61``.

-Our default MPI task farm implementation (activated using the ``-mpi`` command line option) makes use of the `MPI spawn mechanism <https://www.open-mpi.org/doc/current/man3/MPI_Comm_spawn.3.php>`_.
-This is sometimes not supported or properly configured on HPC systems.
-There is therefore an alternate MPI task farm implementation that does not use the MPI spawn mechanism, and is activated using the ``--mpi-no-spawn`` command line option.
-See :ref:`examples for usage <hpc_script_examples>`.

 Extra installation steps for MPI task farm usage
 ------------------------------------------------